 6. Lift Heavy and Get a Pump

 Everyone’s over-complicating building muscle and looking good naked.
 It doesn’t have to be this hard, especially the training component.
-If you want to keep it as simple as possible, consider enrolling in the Minimalist Muscle course.
+If you want to keep it as simple as possible, consider enrolling in the Power Primer workout.